Endava-Sofia/fe-code-guidelines/guidelines/sass.md

 <br/>

-Link to this chapter: MixinsEdit this chapter on GitHub: Mixins Mixins are one of the most used features from the whole Sass language.
+Mixins are one of the most used features from the whole Sass language.
 They are the key to reusability and DRY components.
 And for good reason: mixins allow authors to define styles that can be reused throughout the stylesheet without needing to resort to non-semantic classes such as .float-left.

 They can contain full CSS rules and pretty much everything that is allowed anywhere in a Sass document.
 They can even take arguments, just like functions.
 Needless to say, the possibilities are endless.